 When I was growing up, my father’s signature dish was his Chili Soup.
-On cold dark windy evenings in the middle of Kansas he would combine fried hamburger meat and chopped onion, pinto beans, tomatoes and seasonings of cumin, chili powder and oregano into a delicious bowl of soup.
+On cold dark windy evenings in the middle of Kansas he would combine fried hamburger meat and chopped onion, pinto beans, tomatoes and seasonings into a delicious bowl of soup.
 Simply topped with hand-crushed saltine crackers, that was how we rolled.

-Over the years I’ve enjoyed it with flour tortillas, corn tortilla chips, topped with cheese, sour cream or chopped green onions, even chocolate shavings and just recently served with cornbread.
-And you can bet there was a Texan involved to steer me in the cornbread direction.
+Over the years I branched out to eating chili with flour tortillas, corn tortilla chips, topped with cheese, sour cream or chopped green onions, even chocolate shavings.
+And thanks to a Texan I now love eating chili with cornbread, and using this moist cornbread recipe.

 My love affair with corn bread got off to a very long, dry, grainy, stick in the throat start.
 Jiffy, Marie Calendar’s, and even homemade found me wondering what the big attraction was.
 I’m very well aware that any of my friends that are from Texas, live in Texas, or even are married to a Texan wouldn’t hear of having a bowl of chili soup without it.
 So started the search for a moist cornbread recipe that I truly loved.

 One day, out of the blue, my good friend Linda, unwittingly brought over a pan of the most delicious and moist homemade buttermilk cornbread that I have ever tasted.
 I was an instant fan and finally understood what all the fuss was about.

 Move over crushed saltines. 🙂 This is what belongs next to every bowl of chili you serve up!
 I don’t know what I’d do without my Le Creuset square baking dish for this recipe.
 It’s study enough for the oven and pretty enough for the table.
 I’ve included an affiliate link for your convenience.